Code-Institute-Submissions/MeganRoberts-dev-dressage_club/README.md

 This project has implemented features:

-- Home page with an about box and events section with relevant icons.
+- Home page with an about box and signup button.
+- Events section with relevant icons.
-- Fixed back to top arrow on the right side of each page.
+- Fixed "back to top" arrow on the right hand side of each page.
 - Clear images.
-- Sign up page contains a form where a user provides info about themselves to join the club.
+- Sign up page with a form where users can fill and submit.
-- Successful form submission is confirmed by "thank you" message on seperate page.
+- Successful form submission page confirmed by "thank you" message, that diverts you back to the home page after 10 seconds.
 - Responsive design with layout changing sections for smaller devices, including a dropdown burger menu.
-- Smooth scrolling
+- Smooth scrolling.

 ### Existing Features
 - **Feature box**